 The majority of the methods and devices men created for the purpose of this cruelty were intended to humiliate the female victim.
 Many of these instruments of torture used on women display an overt sexual-sadism that torture methods used on men simply did not.
 There are devices below created with the sole purpose of mangling the genitals, and other sexualized body parts, i.e. the breasts, of the woman.
 Most of these torture methods were abolished centuries ago, however, a few of these barbaric punishments are still practiced today.

 Also known as the wooden horse or the chevalet, the Spanish donkey slowly cut a woman in half through her genitals.
-It was used throughout medieval times, during the Spanish Inquisition, and a similar device was used on Confederate prisoners during the Civil War.
+It was used throughout medieval times and during the Spanish Inquisition, and a similar device was used on Confederate prisoners during the Civil War.

 The device consisted of a sharp triangular wedge supported by either two or four legs.
 The woman would be forced to straddle the pointed end of the device, which was sometimes covered in spikes (as shown in the above photo), so that it could slowly cut into the woman’s crotch.
 Weights were sometimes added to the victim’s feet to make the triangular edge dig even deeper, eventually cutting into her organs.

 Although the Spanish donkey is pretty gruesome, some people thought it was sexy.
 The BDSM subculture adopted a mild variation of the device, using it like a restraint and spanking bench.
 The woman partaking in the play lays down on the "horse" face-forward with her arms and legs dangling below, exposing her rear.